Draft Amendment Text to R.24 and INR.24

 Recommendation 24.
 Transparency and beneficial ownership of legal persons

-take measures to prevent the misuse of legal persons for money laundering or terrorist financing.
+take measures to prevent the misuse of domestic and foreign-created legal persons for money laundering or terrorist financing, and take measures to prevent their misuse.
 Countries should ensure that there is adequate, accurate and timely

-information on the beneficial ownership and control legal persons that can be obtained or accessed rapidly and efficiently in a timely fashion by competent authorities
+up to date information on the beneficial ownership and control of all domestic and relevant foreign legal persons that can be obtained or accessed rapidly and efficiently in a timely fashion by competent authorities, through either a

 they are not misused for money laundering or terrorist financing.
-Countries should consider measures to facilitate access to beneficial ownership and control information by financial institutions and DNFBPs undertaking the requirements set out in Recommendations 10 and 22.
+Countries should consider measures to facilitate access to beneficial ownership and control information by financial institutions and DNFBPs undertaking the requirements set out in Recommendations 10 and 22, and by the public.

 Interpretive Note to Recommendation 24 (Transparency and Beneficial Ownership Of Legal Persons)